 In compliance with international regulations: Use of this instrument in a manner not specified by Thermo Fisher Scientific could impair any protection provided by the instrument.

 Notice on the Susceptibility to Electromagnetic Transmissions

+Your instrument is designed to work in a controlled electromagnetic environment.
 Do not use radio frequency transmitters, such as mobile phones, in close proximity to the instrument.